vivmk/techaware/content/posts/burp-suite-pro.md

 date: 2020-09-06T21:19:22+05:30
 draft: false
 author: "Vivek Mishra"
+description: "Burp Suite is an integrated platform for performing security testing of web applications.
+It is designed to be used by hands-on testers to support the testing process.
+Here we will see how you can install it for free on your Windows 7/8/10 64-bit machine."
 ---

 Burp Suite is an integrated platform for performing security testing of web applications.
 It is designed to be used by hands-on testers to support the testing process.
 Here we will see how you can install it for free on your Windows 7/8/10 64-bit machine.